simp/simp-doc/docs/help.rst

 Help
 ====

-If you are looking for assistence please email the SIMP mailing lists. simp@simp.org
+If you are looking for assistance please email the SIMP mailing lists. simp@simp-project.org